Overview

 per minute.

 for a heater is an integral part of the controller.
-A three pin DIN socket
+Screw down

-is provided for the sensor probe input.
-Input power for the controller
+connectors are provided for the sensor probe input.
+Input power for the

 is 120 VAC with an output load capacity up to 15 amperes.